KushimoKola/transformation-with-dbt/transformation_with_dbt/models/docs/docs_shelter_occupancy.md

 {% enddocs %}

 {% docs toronto_shelter_program_model %}
-A classification of shelter programs as either Emergency or Transitional.
+A classification of shelter programs as either Emergency or Transitional. - We also have null which was renamed `Not Specified`
 {% enddocs %}

 {% docs toronto_shelter_program_area %}
 Indicates whether the program is part of the base shelter and overnight services system, or is part of a temporary response program.
+{% enddocs %}

+{% docs toronto_shelter_program_guid %}
+Surrogate key created to uniquely identify organizations - harshed from `organization_id` and `organization_name`
 {% enddocs %}
 ## Sector Information
 {% docs toronto_shelter_sector %}
 A means of categorizing homeless shelters based on the gender, age and household size of the service user group(s) served at the shelter location.
 There are currently five shelter sectors in Toronto: adult men, adult women, mixed adult (co-ed or all gender), youth and family.